 On July 15, 2010 the Advisory Committee voted against the following question: "Based on the current available data, do you believe the overall benefitrisk assessment of PHEN/TPM (QNEXA) is favorable to support its approval for the treatment of obesity in individuals with a BMI > 30 kg/m2 or > 27 kg/m2 with weight-related co-morbidities?"
 The three co-morbidities included hypertension, diabetes and dyslipidemia.
-The vote from the Advisory Committee is a recommendation.
-The FDA will take the Advisory Committee's recommendation into consideration during its review of the NDA and will make a determination.
-The impact of the negative vote could delay or prevent regulatory approval or limit the commercial potential of Qnexa.
-In addition, the disclosure of the background materials prepared by us and the FDA in preparation for the Advisory Committee meeting and the subsequent negative vote of the Advisory Committee on Qnexa has lead to increased volatility in our stock price.
+On October 28, 2010, we received a Complete Response Letter, or CRL, from the FDA regarding the Qnexa NDA.
+The FDA issued the CRL to communicate its decision that the NDA could not be approved in its present form.
+We intend to address the FDA's requests for information included in the CRL and will submit a written response to the FDA.